voxel51/fiftyone/docs/source/teams/installation.rst

-To work with FiftyOne datasets whose media are stored in `MinIO <https://min.io/>`_, you simply need to provide the credentials to your Teams client with read access to the relevant files.
+To work with FiftyOne datasets whose media are stored in `MinIO <https://min.io/>`_, you simply need to provide the credentials to your Teams client with read access to the relevant objects and buckets.

 You can do this in any of the following ways: